sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/server_side.md

 This feature is experimental.
 In particular, it comes with the following limitations, that we plan to resolve before GA.

-- Server-side Batch Changes is only available for self-hosted and managed deployments.
-It is not available on Sourcegraph Cloud.
+- Server-side Batch Changes is only available for self-hosted deployments.
+It is not available on Sourcegraph Cloud and on managed instances.
 - The server side batch changes UX is work in progress and will change a lot before the GA release.
 - Documentation is minimal and will change a lot before the GA release.
-- Batch change execution is not heavily optimized.
 - Executors can only be deployed using Terraform (AWS or GCP) or using pre-built binaries (see [deploying executors](../../admin/deploy_executors.md)).

 Server-side Batch Changes has been tested to run a simple 20k changeset batch change.
 Actual performance and setup requirements depend on the complexity of the batch change.